 - Examples of reimbursement arrangements that may be in excess of the expenses reasonably related to the needs of the employer’s business and should be examined more closely include: (1) reimbursement for international or satellite cell phone coverage to a service technician whose business clients and otherbusiness contacts are all in the local geographic area where the technician works; or (2) a pattern of reimbursements that deviates significantly from a normal course of cell phone use in the employer’s business (i.e., an employee received reimbursements for cell phone use of $100/quarter in quarters 1 through 3, but receives a reimbursement of $500 in quarter 4).

-Browning, Meyer & Ball, Co., L.P.
-A. is a law office with over 55 years of experience in the firm’s specialized areas of practice, which include estate planning, elder law, estate administration, probate administration, trust administration, asset preservation, tax planning, guardianships, special needs planning, and Medicaid eligibility planning and litigation.
-With offices conveniently located in Columbus and Sandusky, Ohio, we have the ability to offer a wide array of legal services to assist you and your family as you move through the stages of life.
+Browning & Meyer Co., LPA is a law office with more than 60 years of experience in the firm’s specialized areas of practice, which include estate planning, elder law, estate administration, probate administration, trust administration, asset preservation, tax planning, guardianships, special needs planning, and Medicaid eligibility planning and litigation.
+We offer a wide array of legal services to assist you and your family as you move through the stages of life.